fabri1983/eternity2_solver/README.md

 mvn clean package
 ```
 It generates the jar file with default profile `java7` and copy the external dependencies under target folder.
 Also by default it uses ProGuard code processing.
-Add `-Dskip.proguard=true` to generate simple java jar.
+Add `-Dproguard.skip=true` to generate simple java jar.

 **Profiles (use -P)**
 - `java7`, `java8`: for execution with either JVM. `java7` is active by default.